1. Home: Explore careers

 Day-to-day tasks

-• respond to anti-social behaviour incidents
+• respond to anti-social behaviour incidents and report crimes

 • support older and vulnerable people in the area

-• get involved in community activities
+• attend residents' meetings and take part in community activities

 Working environment